jy01331184/Lion/README.md

 # Lion
 <div align=center><img width="512" height="384" src="https://github.com/jy01331184/Lion/blob/master/image/lion.jpg">
 </div>
-detect the info of the creation of objects
+detect the info of the creation of objects. recurse and invoke chain is supported.

 for example..